StefanoNasini/Tau-norm-multi-machine-scheduling/README.md

 - Main_SimulatedInstances.m .

-This programs required to have IBM ILOG-CPLEX installed in your machine.
+These programs require AMPL and IBM ILOG-CPLEX installed in your machine.